 My perspective certainly changed.
 If my child becomes curious about their birth parents, as long as the situation is healthy, I won’t hold them back, I’ll hold their hand.

 • Adoption isn’t always expensive

 Depending on the country, you might not pay much for your adoption (in the long run).
-We didn’t know this at the time we chose the Philippines, but the tax credit (once the adoption is finalized), will be almost the exact amount of our agency fees/adoption expenses.
+We didn’t know this at the time we chose the international route, but the tax credit (once the adoption is finalized), will be almost the exact amount of our agency fees/adoption expenses.
 Another fun fact, is that we are open to a sibling set.
-Instead of double the fees, it’s $1,000 more per sibling in the Philippines.
+Instead of double the fees, it’s $1,000 more per sibling in the country we are adopting from.
 It’s different for each country and each agency, but we haven’t done any fundraising so far (we may do so when it comes time to book those international flights though!)
 Private infant adoptions can get expensive, as well as certain countries, but not every scenario is expensive.
 If there is a calling on your life to adopt, it’s worth gathering information about your options, even if the timing isn’t right now.

 If God planted a seed of desire in your heart to adopt, I hope this information helped bring clarity or removed a barrier of intimidation for you.
 Attend an informational meeting and ask a lot of questions.
 Maybe, like us, you’ll find your one tiny step leading to another, and another.

 Psalm 68:5-6 - A father to the fatherless, a defender of widows, is God in his holy dwelling.
 God sets the lonely in families…